Gibby/sdr-trunk/README.md

 ## How-to use

 * /app/config has example of config.json and talk_groups.csv for my system. the talk_groups.csv is just a copy paste from https://www.radioreference.com/apps/db/
-  * the csv has 2 extra columns, Priority and Streams List
+  * the csv has 2 extra columns, Priority(0-100), Streams List(Pipe separated list of stream names)
+    * Stream names that start with player will be sent to trunk-player.
+You also need to define the system_id in trunk-player.
+So a stream name of player0, goes to player and system_id 0.
+    * All other stream names go to liquidsoap
   * If you add layer as a location for stream list, it will send it to trunk-player
   * All other names go to a liquidsoap stream